Locally normal subgroups of totally disconnected groups. Part I: General theory: Abstract

 \section{Abstract}

 Let $G$ be a totally disconnected, locally compact group.
-A \textbf{locally normal} subgroup of $G$ is a compact subgroup whose normaliser is open.
-We begin an investigation of the structure of the family of locally normal subgroups of $G$.
+A closed subgroup of $G$ is \textbf{locally normal} if its normaliser is open in $G$.
+We begin an investigation of the structure of the family of closed locally normal subgroups of $G$.
 Modulo commensurability, this family forms a modular lattice $\lnorm(G)$, called the \textbf{structure lattice} of $G$.
 We show that $G$ admits a canonical maximal quotient $H$ for which the quasi-centre and the abelian locally normal subgroups are trivial.
 In this situation $\lnorm(H)$ has a canonical subset called the \textbf{centraliser lattice}, forming a Boolean algebra whose elements correspond to centralisers of locally normal subgroups.
-If $H$ acts faithfully on its centraliser lattice, we show that the topology of $H$ is determined by its algebraic structure (and thus invariant by every abstract group automomorphism), and also that the action on the Stone space of the centraliser lattice is universal for a class of actions on profinite spaces.
+If $H$ is second-countable and acts faithfully on its centraliser lattice, we show that the topology of $H$ is determined by its algebraic structure (and thus invariant by every abstract group automomorphism), and also that the action on the Stone space of the centraliser lattice is universal for a class of actions on profinite spaces.
+Most of the material is developed in the more general framework of Hecke pairs.